The Beginning

 Chinese astronomers witnessed in 1054.

-I am the Pleiades,
+I am the Pleiades, the Seven Sisters.

 I am black holes unnamed.